AlayaNetwork/alaya-truffle/docs/source/getting-started/interacting-with-your-contracts.md

 ```

-This contract has three methods aside from the constructor (`sendCoin`, `getBalanceInEth`, and `getBalance`).
+This contract has three methods aside from the constructor (`sendCoin` and `getBalance`).
 All three methods can be executed as either a transaction or a call.

 Now let's look at the Javascript object called `MetaCoin` provided for us by Truffle, as made available in the `Truffle console`: